leomcelroy/svg-pcb/DOCS/DOWNLOAD_MODS.md

 # Download Mods

 This page describes the workflow for direct export to [Mods](https://modsproject.org/) for PCB milling with your favorite machine.
+There is also a [short video](https://youtu.be/8KzZo6WPrYQ).

 ## What is Mods